ujam EDEN - EDM, House & Techno Drums

 Honestly, I used to think EQ was just about fixing problems until I started working on tracks that needed to compete with professional releases.
 The reality is that most stock EQs give you the tools but zero guidance on what actually needs fixing or how your changes affect the overall frequency balance.

-I mean, the difference between tweaking EQ blindly versus actually seeing what’s happening in the frequency spectrum is like night and day for making confident decisions.
-If you ask me, the learning curve pays off within the first few sessions because you start understanding why certain moves work instead of just copying settings from YouTube tutorials.
+Honestly, tweaking EQ blindly versus actually seeing what’s going on in the spectrum is night and day.
+The learning curve is nothing because after a couple of sessions, you actually get why certain moves work, instead of just copying some random YouTube settings.

 • Dynamic EQ Functionality Built In